-We identified polar bear aggregations in environmental resource areas and non-grouped land segments (ERA 55, 93, 95, 96, 100; LS 85, 102, 107).
-The OSRA estimates the chance of contacting these aggregations is 18 percent or less (Table 11).
+We identified polar bear aggregations in environmental resource areas and nongrouped land segments (ERA 55, 93, 95, 96, 100; LS 85, 102, 107).
+The OSRA estimates the chance of contacting these aggregations is 18 percent or less (see Table 1, "Conditional Oil Spill Probabilities," in the Supporting and Related Material in Docket No. FWS-R7-ES-2021-0037).
 The OSRA estimates for LA 2 and LA 3 have the highest chance of a large spill contacting ERA 96 in summer (Midway, Cross, and Bartlett islands).
-Some polar bears will aggregate at these islands during August-October (3-month period).
+Some polar bears will aggregate at these islands during August-October (3month period).
 If a large oil spill occurred and contacted those aggregation sites outside of the timeframe of use by polar bears, potential impacts to polar bears would be reduced.